cynici/cspp/README.md

       - ./data:/data
 ```

 * Pull the [image](https://hub.docker.com/r/cheewai/cspp) from Docker hub, `docker-compose pull`.
-Alternatively, you can clone this git repo and build the Docker image locally.
+Alternatively, you can clone this git repo and build the Docker image locally, in which case, you should replace *image* with *build* in the `docker-compose.yml` file.

+* Update the ancillary data, `docker-compose run --rm cspp /home/runuser/cspp_update.sh`.

-* At this point, the image is ready to run, `docker-compose --rm viirs_edr viirs_edr.sh ...`
+* At this point, the image is ready to run, `docker-compose --rm cspp viirs_edr.sh ...`